SensorsINI/v2e/README.md

 ### Obtaining acceptable results
 For the best frame interpolation by SuperSloMo, the input video needs to satisfy the requirements below,

-- Daytime - for short exposure times to avoid blurry frames
+- Daytime - for short exposure times to avoid motion-blurred frames.
-- Cloudy - for limited dynamic range, to ensure that the frames are not clipped
+- Cloudy - for limited dynamic range, to ensure that the frames are not clipped.
-- High frame rate - objects must not be aliased too much, i.e. they must not move too much between frames
+- High frame rate - objects must not be aliased too much, i.e. they must not move too much between frames.

 If the video is underexposed, overexposed, has motion blur or aliasing, then the emulated DVS events will have poor realism.